zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 3. Spin at 15,000 x g for 10 min. at 4ºC.

 4. Transfer top phase (aqueous) to a new RNase-free tube.
   - **Note**: If previous reactions were highly successful, three layers should appear in the tube: the bottom layer is phenol, middle layer are proteins and lipids, and the top layer is chloroform.
 When taking tube out of centrifuge, if the top layer turns slightly opaque, then it means you had a great reaction.

 5. To aqueous dsRNA, add ~500 µL isopropanol.

   - Optional: Add 0.1 volume of 3M sodium acetate and 2-3 volumes of cold 100% EtOH.

-6. Store at -80ºC for 30 min.
+6. Place tube at -80ºC for 30 min.

 7. Spin at 15,000 x g for 15 min. at 4ºC.
 You should see pellet after centrifugation (gelatinous blob).